 Types of Email Surveys

 Still interested in using email surveys but not sure how you can use them?
-Here are a few types of email surveys, universal, and industry-specific.
+Here are 6 types of email surveys, universal, and industry-specific.

 Both are a staple of measuring your customers’ satisfaction with your company and the likelihood of your customers becoming promoters.
 Email surveys are the perfect venue for your standard product and service related surveys.